pa-nik/FA24-IXD-256/assignment01/README.md

 your prototype work.
 Most likely you should explain the inputs/outputs used in your code and how they affect the behavior of the prototype.

-To include code snippets, you can use the code block markdown, like this:
+To include code snippets, you can use the code block markdown:

 ``` Python
   if input_pin.value():  # read digital input